nodejs/node/doc/api/fs.markdown

 ### fs.watchFile(filename, [options], listener)

 Watch for changes on `filename`.
-The callback `listener` will be called each time the file changes.
+The callback `listener` will be called each time the file is accessed.

 The second argument is optional.
 The `options` if provided should be an object containing two members a boolean, `persistent`, and `interval`, a polling value in milliseconds.
-The default is `{persistent: true, interval: 0}`.
+The default is `{ persistent: true, interval: 0 }`.

 The `listener` gets two arguments the current stat object and the previous stat object: